 did nothing to help obtain the release of Irish Nationals from the

-Arbeitslager Bremen-Farge, despite the existence of contemporary
+Arbeitslager Bremen-Farge during world war two, despite the existence of contemporary

 documentary evidence that clearly shows Irish chargé d'affaires Con

 Cremin and William Warnock had intervened on behalf of the Irish